What is an Agriculture Monitoring system?

 Benefits of using Agriculture sensors for farmers

-Agriculture sensors are devices that used to collect data on factors that affect agriculture production.
+Agriculture sensors are devices used to collect data on factors that affect agriculture production.
 Here are some key benefits of using agriculture sensors for farmers:

 Improved crop yields